A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Problem Setup and Research Domains

-In a novelty problem, the agent interacts with the environment repeatedly for $N$ episodes in a \emph{trial}.
+In our setup, an agent interacts with the environment repeatedly for independent $N$ episodes that constitute a \emph{trial}.
 Each episode begins in some initial state of the environment.
 During the episode, the agent iteratively executes actions and observes their outcomes until a terminal state is reached, upon which the episode ends and a new one begins.
-After an unknown number $k$ of episodes, a novelty is introduced that changes the environment and potentially impacts how the agent should behave.
+After an unknown number $k$ of episodes, a novelty is introduced in the environment, requiring the agent to adapt.
 The agent is not informed about when the novelty is introduced or how it has changed the environment.
-The novelty persists for the rest trial, i.e, for $N-k$ episodes.
+The novelty persists for the rest of the trial, i.e., for the remaining $N-k$ episodes.

-Novelties impact in the environment in different ways \citep{langley2020open}.
-Some can change the structure of the environment by introducing or removing object categories, introduce new object attributes, or shift the distribution of attribute values.
-Others impact the dynamics of by altering the events and processes that determine transitions in the environmental state space.
-Yet others may change the agent's goals.
-In an open world, any number of novelties can present themselves at any timepoint.
-In this paper, we limit our scope by making the following assumptions: (1) only specific classes of novelties are studied; (2) at most one novelty is introduced in a trial; (3) the novelty under study is introduced only between episodes; (4) once the novelty is introduced, it persists for the rest of the trial.
-We refer to this setup as the \emph{single persistent novelty setup}.
-These assumptions were made to support iterative development of agents and allow clear experimental measurement.

-A \emph{novelty-aware} agent can (1) detect quickly when the novelty has been introduced in a trial and (2) adapt its decision making efficiently so that it can perform effectively in novel settings.
-The former is referred to as the \emph{novelty detection} problem and the latter as \emph{novelty accommodation}.
-In model-based reasoning agents, accommodation requires \emph{novelty characterization} as well - i.e, generating explicit hypotheses about how introduction of novelty has changed the structure and dynamics of the environment.